Recursion (computer science): Function 2

-Function 2 is function 1 with the lines swapped.
+The output of function 2 is that of function 1 with the lines swapped.

 In the case of a function calling itself only once, instructions placed before the recursive call are executed once per recursion before any of the instructions placed after the recursive call.
 The latter are executed repeatedly after the maximum recursion has been reached.

 Also note that the order of the print statements is reversed, which is due to the way the functions and statements are stored on the call stack.

 Recursive procedures

 Factorial

 A classic example of a recursive procedure is the function used to calculate the factorial of a natural number:

 The function can also be written as a recurrence relation:

 This evaluation of the recurrence relation demonstrates the computation that would be performed in evaluating the pseudocode above:

 This factorial function can also be described without using recursion by making use of the typical looping constructs found in imperative programming languages:

 The imperative code above is equivalent to this mathematical definition using an accumulator variable t:

 The definition above translates straightforwardly to functional programming languages such as Scheme; this is an example of iteration implemented recursively.